tanzeel-ur-rehman-khan/LFS-for-rpi/Custom-Device-Drivers-RPI4.md

 ## Advanced Device Drivers

-Let's now have a look on how we can build device drivers for hardware devices like a single LED and LED matrix.
+Let's now have a look on how we can build device drivers for hardware devices like a single LED.

 ### IOCTL based LED driver